alennon94/song-contest-app/README.md

+# notes on services used to set this up:
+Drafted code in Virtual Studio
+Code hosted on GitHub - https://github.com/alennon94/song-contest-app
+Database in Supabase
+Webpage hosted on Vercel.
+Secure Spotify key info on Supabase too.
+Previous version I tried to use Resend for email automation, and ngrok for API forwarding for local spotify integration testing.
+These are not currently used.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.